flowstake/flowstake.github.io/index.md

 ### Realtime Activity Data Capture

 * Recording GPS trackpoints & accelerometer data from sensors on mobile & wearable devices (watches / rings).

 * Parsing activity data into trackpoints with threshold signatures built on distributed encrypted ledgers.

 * Staking proof of activity events into proof of activity HTLC smart contract with release of staked funds to prove consistent, reoccuring runtime / activity on timechain.

-* Each trackpoint is required to be consecutiveliy recorded & encrypted into trackpoints, attested in 1 minute segments
+* Each second a is trackpoint required to be recorded & encrypted into a block & attested in 1 minute block segments.
     * Analyzing data for Max Accel, Max Speed & Activity Duration

 ####  Proof of Activity as a Stake - Validators
-    * To ensure network consensus & validation of activity data, each node must process transactions to secure network activity.
+* Validators - To ensure network consensus & validation of activity data, each node must process transactions to secure network activity.
     * Activity timestamp hash verified on the blockchain network
     * Operate a validator node to stake the network
-    * Validator nodes verify proof of activity with attestation signature, timestamp validation / node validation,
+    * Validator nodes verify proof of activity with attestation signature, timestamp validation / node validation

 #### Hashing and Encrypting Activity Real Time
 * Requirements - Trackpoint Timestamp Data